Hardwood Flooring & Installation - Revival Flooring

 Reclaimed Rock Elm

-Reclaimed Rock elm is a unique material and yields beautiful results in flooring!
-In Canada reclaimed rock elm has been used in furniture for centuries.
+Reclaimed Rock Elm is a unique choice for flooring, yielding beautiful results and used in Canadian furniture for centuries.

 Hickory